davemollen/dm-GrainDelay/README.md

 A granular delay effect written in Rust.
 The effect can be compiled to a [vst](./vst) or [lv2](./lv2) plugin.
 This plugin is mono for now.
+The primary goal for this project is to run this code on a [mod device](https://moddevices.com/).

 ## License